vertica/VerticaPy/docs/source/user_guide_introduction_best_practices.rst

 Looking at the plan and its associated relation, it's clear that the transformations we applied to the vDataFrame result in a complicated relation.

-Each method call to the ``vDataFrame`` must use this relation for computation.
+Each method call to the :py:mod:`vDataFrame` must use this relation for computation.

 .. note::

     To better understand your queries, check out the :ref:`~verticapy.performance.vertica.qprof.QueryProfiler` function.

-To save the relation as a table in the Vertica and replace the current relation in VerticaPy with the new table relation, use the ``to_db()`` method with the `inplace` parameter set to True:
+To save the relation as a table in the Vertica and replace the current relation in VerticaPy with the new table relation, use the :py:func:`~verticapy.vDataFrame.to_db` method with the `inplace` parameter set to True:

 .. code-block:: python